Harshsharma008/Harshsharma008/README.md

 ## 🚀 About Me
-- 🔭 I am currently working on Web Development and the Software Development
+- 🔭 I am currently working on Web Development and the Software Development.
-- 💬 Ask me about DSA and Development
+- 💬 Ask me about DSA and Development.
 - ⚡ Fun fact Coding is a passion and not profession.